Adolf Galland

 In March 1945, Galland returned to operational flying and was permitted to form a jet fighter unit which he called Jagdverband 44.
 He flew missions over Germany until the end of the war in May.
 After the war, Galland was employed by Argentina's Government and acted as a consultant to the Argentine Air Force.
 Later, he returned to Germany and managed his own business.
 Galland also became friends with many former enemies, such as RAF aces Robert Stanford Tuck and Douglas Bader.
-Adolf Galland died on 9 February 1996.

 Early life

 Galland was born in Westerholt (now Herten), Westphalia on 19 March 1912 to a family with French Huguenot ancestry.
-The first Galland in Westerholt was a refugee from France in 1792 from Veynes.
-He became a bailiff to the count von Westerholt, beginning a tradition that was handed down from father to son.
+The first Galland in Westerholt arrived from Veynes in 1792, becoming a bailiff to the count von Westerholt, and beginning a family tradition.
 Adolf Galland (junior) was the second of four sons of Adolf Galland (senior) and his French wife Anna, née Schipper.
-Upholding the family tradition, Galland (senior) worked as the land manager or bailiff to the Count von Westerholt.
+Galland (senior) worked as the land manager or bailiff to the Count von Westerholt.
 Galland's older brother was Fritz and his two younger brothers were Wilhelm-Ferdinand and Paul.
 Their father had pet names for all his family members.
 His wife Anna was called "Anita".
-Fritz, his older brother, was called "Toby", Adolf was "Keffer", Wilhelm-Ferdinand was nicknamed "Wutz" and Paul was called "Paulinchen" or since they were expecting a girl, occasionally "Paula".
+Fritz, his older brother, was "Toby", Adolf was "Keffer", Wilhelm-Ferdinand was "Wutz" and Paul was "Paulinchen", or since they were expecting a girl, occasionally "Paula".

 His two younger brothers also became fighter pilots and aces.
 Paul claimed 17 victories, before being shot down and killed on 31 October 1942.
 Wilhelm-Ferdinand, credited with 55 victories, was shot down and killed on 17 August 1943.